SkooveLearn PianoDownload on the App Store

 Start free trial

-This progression is most common to find in Classic Rock.
-Different from the previous progressions, this one has what we call a ‘borrowed’ chord.
+This progression is most common in Classic Rock.
+Different from the previous progressions, it contains a ‘borrowed’ chord.
 This simply means that, even though it’s a major key progression, we find the bVII chord, which is being ‘borrowed’ from the minor key.

 I–bVII–IV–I chord progression